DRIgnazGortngschirl/BloonsTD-Battles_Telegram-Sticker/README.md

 #### How to submit a Sticker :

-1. Download the [default layout](https://github.com/MrMarioMichel/BloonsTD-Battles_Telegram-Sticker/blob/master/defaults/telegram-sticker-512x512.xcf?raw=true) (You will need [GIMP](https://www.gimp.org/)) and start creating it.
+1. Download the [default layout for "GIMP"](https://github.com/MrMarioMichel/BloonsTD-Battles_Telegram-Sticker/blob/master/defaults/telegram-sticker-512x512.xcf?raw=true) or the [default layout for "Adobe Photoshop"](https://github.com/MrMarioMichel/BloonsTD-Battles_Telegram-Sticker/raw/master/defaults/telegram-sticker-512x512.psd) and start creating it.
 2. Go to [Issues](https://github.com/MrMarioMichel/BloonsTD-Battles_Telegram-Sticker/issues) and create a new Issue.
 3. Use [this](https://github.com/MrMarioMichel/BloonsTD-Battles_Telegram-Sticker/blob/master/defaults/submit-a-sticker) format to submit a sticker!
 4. Submit the sticker and wait until it's added in the sticker pack.